Frequently Asked Questions

 Yes.
 Once you have scheduled your campus visit please contact Susan Grossi (email@example.com) to confirm course details and to agree to an at-risk disclosure.

-Class sizes vary from 5 to 30 students, with lower level technique courses tending to have the biggest population.
+Class sizes vary from 5 to 30 students, with lower level studio practice courses tending to have the biggest population.
 Academic courses range from 5 to 15 students and performance classes from 5 to 25 students.

 Studio practice courses in the Dance Program are open to all students regardless of prior experience.
 African I, Ballet I, Contemporary Modern I, Hip Hop I, Kalbeliya, Kathak, Taiko, Tap, and Yoga are open enrollment classes.

 If you have prior experience in Ballet, Hip Hop, or Contemporary Modern Dance, you should attend placement class during orientation.
 If you are an upperclassman and missed placement but are interested in enrolling in an upper-level studio practice course, please email Olivia Sabee (firstname.lastname@example.org) to be placed during one of our regularly scheduled classes.

 There are two dance studios, the Troy Dance Lab and Boyer Dance Studio.